music-encoding/sibmei/ExportHandlers.md

 A Handler method receives the Handler object as first argument and the symbol, text or line object as second argument.
 It has to call `api.GenerateControlEvent()` or `api.GenerateModifier()`, otherwise the created MEI element will note be attached to the score.

-In the above example, the MEI element is initially also generated from a template (that is defined as a global variable) by calling `api.MeiFactory()` directly.
+In the above example, the MEI element is initially also generated from a template (that is defined as global variable `MySymbolTable`) by calling `api.MeiFactory()` directly.
 The very same MEI element can also be created by means of libmei:

 ```js
 function HandleMySymbol (api, obj) {